benchristel/refactoring-workshop/cli-client/README.md

 - mitigate them?
 - How easy is it for app developers to test code that calls your library?
+- How did you ensure that commands written to the log are formatted as correct, executable shell code?
+How confident are you that this will work for all inputs?
 - Did you add conditional statements to your code when implementing this story?
 If so, can you refactor to make them unnecessary?